DazynersStudio/Dazyners/README.rst

 - Uniquely identifiable gamesession.
 - Service availability notification.

-What Are the Design Goals of the Turbulenz Engine
+What Are the Design Goals of the Dazyners Studio
 =================================================

-The main design goals of the Turbulenz Engine are performance, modularity and customizability.
+The main design goals of the Dazyners Studio are performance, modularity and customizability.
 Users of the engine should be able to build any kind of game without limitations, in an efficient manner and with an end product that performs optimally when loading and during play.

-To achieve this target the Turbulenz team followed these rules when writing code:
+To achieve this target the Dazyners Studio team followed these rules when writing code:

 **Modularity**